 If you do have access to USD at a more competitive rate (such as if you get paid in USD, or if you know a bank employee who can help you get USD at the mid-market rate), then this could be your go-to method for foreign spending, since the rewards you earn on US credit cards tend to be much more competitive as well.

-Lastly, the Stack Prepaid MasterCard is worth a mention, since you can load up Canadian funds and make foreign purchases at the MasterCard rate with no markup – and you get a free $20 signup bonus as well.
+The Stack Prepaid MasterCard is worth a mention, since you can load up Canadian funds and make foreign purchases at the MasterCard rate with no markup as well.

-Of course, you also won’t be earning any rewards on those purchases since it’s not a credit card, so ideally you’ll want to pair the Stack card (for foreign ATM withdrawals) with one of the above credit cards (for foreign online and point-of-sale purchases) when you’re travelling abroad.
+Of course, you also won’t be earning any rewards on those purchases since it’s not a credit card, so ideally you’ll want to pair the Stack card (for foreign ATM withdrawals) with one of the Scotiabank and HSBC credit cards (for foreign online and point-of-sale purchases) when you’re travelling abroad.